 Important Dates for the Bedyngghan family

 This web page shows only a small excerpt of our Bedyngghan research.
-Another 457 words (33 lines of text) covering the years 1086, 1206, 1273, 1296, 1461, 1525, 1401, 1403, 1409, 1559 and 1610 are included under the topic Early Bedyngghan History in all our PDF Extended History products and printed products wherever possible.
+Another 229 words (16 lines of text) covering the years 1086, 1206, 1273, 1296, 1461, 1525, 1401, 1403, 1409, 1559 and 1610 are included under the topic Early Bedyngghan History in all our PDF Extended History products and printed products wherever possible.

 Bedyngghan Spelling Variations

-.
+It is only in the last few hundred years that the English language has been standardized.
+For that reason, early Anglo-Saxon surnames like Bedyngghan are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Bedyngghan include: Bedingham, Beddingham, Bedinham, Bodingham, Bedyngham, Bedyngeham and many more.